Categories

 Lump Sum Relocation Packages: What are the Advantages?
 What are the Disadvantages?

 Global Mobility Solutions recently surveyed its clients to determine the impact of lump sum relocation packages on their organizations.
-Industry trends arising this year are having a direct impact on transferees.
-Often these trends become visible through the use of business intelligence and data analytics.
+Industry trends arising this year are having a direct effect on transferees.
+Often, these trends become visible through business intelligence and data analytics.

 Lump sum relocation packages are a specific amount of money that employers offer to transferees or new hires.
-This money replaces a number of relocation benefits such as household goods moves, culture and language training, or home-finding assistance.
-Essentially, employers expect employees receiving a lump sum payment to manage their own relocation process.
+This money replaces relocation benefits such as household goods moves, culture and language training, or home-finding assistance.
+Employers expect employees to receive a lump sum payment to manage their relocation process.

 Advantages of Lump Sum Relocation Packages

-The advantages of lump sum relocation packages are related to helping employers simplify the process.
-The main advantage is that employers and their mobility managers have less complications around relocation support.
+The advantages of lump sum relocation packages relate to helping employers simplify the process.
+The main benefit is that employers and their mobility managers have fewer complications around relocation support.
 Providing support during an employee’s relocation is reduced to answering questions about when the lump sum funds will be available.
+Additionally, lump sum packages allow employees greater flexibility in how they choose to spend the money.
+Instead of being tied to specific services, employees can allocate funds according to their unique needs and preferences.
+For instance, some may prioritize hiring professional movers, while others might opt for temporary housing or travel expenses.
+This autonomy can lead to a more personalized and satisfying relocation experience.

 Budgeting and Forecasting

 Another simplification for employers revolves around budgeting and forecasting.
-Instead of working to understand the true costs of hiring new employees or transferring employees from one location to another, the budget process is tied to a number that is applied across the board based on tiers in the relocation program.
-An executive homeowner with a family relocating from Duluth, MN, to New York, NY is given the same lump sum payment as another single executive renter who is relocating from Las Vegas, NV, to Fort Wayne, IN.
+Instead of working to understand the actual costs of hiring new employees or transferring employees from one location to another, the budget process is tied to a number that is applied across the board based on tiers in the relocation program.
+An executive homeowner with a family relocating from Duluth, MN, to New York, NY, is given the same lump sum payment as another executive renter relocating from Las Vegas, NV, to Fort Wayne, IN.
 The renter will pocket a significant amount of money.
-However, the homeowner will not have enough funds to cover the costs of moving their family.
+However, the homeowner will not have enough funds to move their family.

 Disadvantages of Lump Sum Relocation Packages

-Lump sum relocation packages make things easier for employers when it comes to administration and budgeting.
+Lump-sum relocation packages make administration and budgeting more accessible for employers.
 However, there are several disadvantages employers are beginning to see in their organizations.
-First among these disadvantages are that many lump sum payments do not adequately cover all of an employee’s relocation costs.
-GMS’ 2019 Lump Sum Survey shows that employees are spending more, and sometimes significantly more, on their relocation than their lump sum payment.
+First among these disadvantages is that many lump sum payments do not adequately cover all of an employee’s relocation costs.
+GMS’ 2019 Lump Sum Survey shows that employees spend more, sometimes significantly more, on their relocation than their lump sum payment.
 This includes:

-• 61 % of homeowners reporting spending more
+• 61 % of homeowners reported spending more

-• 50% of renters reporting spending more
+• 50% of renters reported spending more

 Employee Dissatisfaction

-Ultimately, more than half of relocating employees do not receive enough lump sum cash to cover their expenses.
-Naturally, this results in a higher level of dissatisfaction with the organization’s lump sum relocation packages.
+Ultimately, more than half of relocating employees need more lump sum cash to cover expenses.
+Naturally, this results in a higher level of dissatisfaction with the organization’s lump-sum relocation packages.
 Overall, dissatisfaction with lump sum payments follows these patterns:

 • 58% of homeowners reporting dissatisfaction